-- SFS attendance at medical incidents have decreased by 79% as compared to the same period last year as a result of the changes in first responder attendance at medical incidents as recommended by BC Emergency Health Services in an effort to reduce the exposure risk for fire fighters.
-However, since April 21, 2020 the SFS has resumed responding to calls involving confirmed overdoses following instructions by the BC Emergency Health Services as SFS staff are trained in delivering Naloxone, which clinically supports improved patient outcomes; and - SFS attendance at non-medical incidents have decreased by 16% as compared the same period last year as a result of the stay at home recommendations and less people movement.
+• SFS attendance at medical incidents have decreased by 79% as compared to the same period last year as a result of the changes in first responder attendance at medical incidents as recommended by BC Emergency Health Services in an effort to reduce the exposure risk for fire fighters.
+However, since April 21, 2020 the SFS has resumed responding to calls involving confirmed overdoses following instructions by the BC Emergency Health Services as SFS staff are trained in delivering Naloxone, which clinically supports improved patient outcomes; and movement.
 This is a slight increase as compared to the previous reporting period, likely due to the increased movement of people resulting from Phase III of BC's Restart Plan.